ricmac/Cybercultural/src/posts/years/internet-2002.md

 ![MTV, August 2002](/assets/images/mtv-aug2002.jpg)
 *MTV homepage, [8 August 2002](https://web.archive.org/web/20020808174847/http://mtv.com/).*

-However, Flash and Shockwave — both popular Adobe multimedia technologies — were used heavily for MTV's tv show microsites and its interactive promos.
+However, Flash and Shockwave — two popular multimedia technologies from Macromedia — were used heavily for MTV's tv show microsites and its interactive promos.
 One example was an interactive microsite for The Osbournes, built using Shockwave:

 {% youtube "oIvFXaFPZJk", "The Osbournes website in 2002" %}